WillowTree1184/RazorCookieAuthService/README.md

 public static void Initialize(string indexPageURL, string loginPageURL, KeyValuePair<string, string> queryWhenTimeOut, KeyValuePair<string, string> queryWhenTokenIdError)
 ```

+It's a bit compax to discribe them, so I wrote a summary about it, you can see it in [AuthController.cs](CookieAuthService/AuthController.cs).
+Here is a list:

+- indexPageURL: The url which will be redirected to when login successful
+- loginPageURL: The url which will be redirected to when login unsuccessful or logout successful
+- queryWhenTimeOut: The query which will been added when login time out
+- queryWhenTokenIdError: The query which will been added if the tokenId is unregisted when login

 For ChecksumService, the checksum always update. but how often?
 I also encapsulated a function called Initialize, The definition of this function is as follows too:

 ``` c sharp